Save for the grace of God there go I. You are welcome. Be and stay blessed!

 Christians should respect those in authority, pray for our leaders, and be lights in the world.
 Seems simple enough.
 But relations between church and state have vexed believers from the time of Constantine to the days of the Christian Coalition.
 And never were they more complicated than during the days of Lotario de’ Conti, who was born to aristocratic parents near Rome in 1161.
 Lotario was brilliant.
 Though he was short of stature, his keen eyes and dark face were magnetic.
-He was blessed with social ease, excellent speech, a warm smile, and a flare for poetry and song.
+He was blessed with social ease, excellent speech, a warm smile, and a flair for poetry and song.
 He was religious.

 He was elected Pope Innocent III at age 37.